 Asking for leave can be a troublesome situation – after all, your employer won’t want a valued team member out for a long period of time.
 To make the situation a little easier for everyone involved, follow these tips:

-- Don’t Send the Application without a Word of Warning: In order to get approval for that vacation of a lifetime or that medical leave that you badly need, you’ll have to speak with your manager before sending a formal application.
 This is best done face-to-face and in private, away from your other colleagues.
 Send your boss an email or IM and ask for a quick chat when it’s convenient for them.

 Under the Family and Medical Leave Act (FMLA), certain employees in the US are entitled to up to 12 weeks of unpaid, job-protected leave per year.
 It also mandates that employees’ group health benefits are maintained during this time.

 Reasons to take FMLA leave include:

 - The birth and care of a new-born child of the employee